 In my opinion, two of the most positive things Your Time To Shine offers the children of Bridgeport is teaching them to be themselves and express it through performance.
 It is empowering and life changing for most; and the opportunity to be mentored by professional and famous musicians and singers in the United States is an opportunity that many would dream of.
 As Bob Proctor once said, “A mentor is someone who sees more talent and ability within you, than you see in yourself, and helps bring it out of you.”
 Your Time To Shine is making that a reality for the most vulnerable of our community.
 They are changing lives, and I am proud to be a part of that change.

-I am working as an Executive Intern for Black Alliance for Just Immigration (BAJI), a non-profit organization dedicated to the education and engagement of African American and black immigrant communities in order to help them organize and advocate for racial, social and economic justice, and to stand against policies that affect them in their communities.
-BAJI exists in New York, Georgia, California, and Arizona.
-BAJI provides training in “Know Your Rights,” which is a community training on basic rights individuals should be aware of to protect themselves from police abuses.
+I am working as an Executive Intern for the Black Alliance for Just Immigration (BAJI), a non-profit organization dedicated to the education and engagement of African American and black immigrant communities.
+Our efforts are intended to help migrants organize and advocate for racial, social, and economic justice as well as to stand against policies that affect all marginalized people in their communities.
+BAJI currently has chapters in New York, Georgia, California, and Arizona although it’s efforts are felt nationally.
+One of its most important programs currently is its “Know Your Rights” campaign, which is a community training initiative focusing on understanding basic rights and helping vulnerable populations learn how to protect themselves from abuse.

-BAJI helps Black immigrants in stopping Immigration and Customs Enforcements (known as ICE) officers who arrest undocumented immigrants in their homes, hospitals and on the streets and have them deported for little offenses such as jumping a train or getting a parking ticket, and sometimes for no reason at all.
+BAJI helps Black immigrants by stopping Immigration and Customs Enforcement (ICE) officers who arrest undocumented immigrants in their homes, in hospitals, and on the streets without just cause.
+It documents how deportations have ensued as a result of small infractions, such as subway line jumping, parking tickets, and even sometimes for no reason at all.
 BAJI accomplishes this goal through a program called “MetroCard Sweep.”
-New York City MetroCard fares have been increasing for the past number of years and people do not always have the means to pay for it.
-This program consists of BAJI workers and volunteers buying MetroCards and giving a free swipe to anybody needing it in order to lower the number of people getting tickets leading to ICE arrests and deportation and to overall decrease the number of illegal train jumps in New York City.
+This program recognizes that New York City MetroCard fares have been increasing for the past number of years and people do not always have the means to pay for it.
+BAJI workers and volunteers thus purchase MetroCards and give a free swipe to anybody needing it in order to lower the number of people getting tickets that lead to ICE arrests and deportation.
+This also results in an overall decrease in the number of illegal train jumps in New York City.

-The Executive Order on immigration has caused chaos in undocumented immigrants communities, and as a response BAJI workers have made it a priority to receive phone calls and direct people to free legal services and lawyers that can advocate for them.
-I have been personally responding to calls, referring people to our partner lawyers and answering general questions they might have about immigration and how their statuses matter at this moment.
-Since the executive order, we have been working on offering more “Know Your Rights” events mostly in Public International High Schools.
+The recent Executive Order on immigration has caused chaos in undocumented immigrants communities, and as a response BAJI workers have made it a priority to expand communication and direct people to free legal services as well as allies who can advocate for them.
+In my work with BAJI, I have been responding to calls, referring people to our partner lawyers, as well as answering general questions about immigration and how their migration status matters at this moment.
+We have also been expanding education programming by offering more “Know Your Rights” events in Public International High Schools.

-The work BAJI does has been helping undocumented immigrants in many aspects.
-We have fought side by side with lawyers to stop ICE officers from arresting people in the street, and have saved many undocumented people from being abused and deported without legal representation in court or visits by their family.
-Even with a small staff, I have learned from BAJI that community organizing is very efficient, both in engaging the community as well as teaching them to advocate and stand for what they deserve.
+In summary, I am proud of my work at BAJI as I feel we have been helping undocumented immigrants in many ways.
+We have fought side by side with lawyers to stop ICE officers from arresting people in the street.
+We have saved many undocumented people from being abused and deported without legal representation in court or visits by their family.
+Even with a small staff, I have learned from BAJI that community organizing can be very efficient, both in terms of engaging the community as well as teaching people to advocate for themselves and stand up for the America we deserve.

 For more information on Black Alliance for Just Immigration, check out the links below.